indiegogo/KIF-Kiwi/README.md

     pod install

-#### Note: to use Xcode 6, please install cocoapods 0.34rc2 or above.

 ## Usage
 Include KIF-Kiwi in your specs and start writing KIF tests using Kiwi describe/context and it blocks.
 See the [TestableSpec.m](https://github.com/IndieGoGo/KIF-Kiwi/blob/master/Example/Tests/TestableSpec.m) example:
 ```objective-c